Get The Facts

 James M. Mituzas, RLA

-NYS DOT NEVER said asphalt was required which is not what NYC Parks is claiming in numerous correspondence.
+NYS DOT NEVER said asphalt was required which is what Parks is claiming in correspondence.

 the Federal Highway Administration grant, administered by the New York State Department of Transportation, recommends the use of asphalt

 This is a slight change in language after months of using “required” and “mandated” in correspondence.
 Still it is inaccurate.
-First, there is no FHA grant.
-And second, these agencies never recommend one type of trail surface be used over another type of trail surface.
+There is no FHA grant and agencies never require one type of surface over another.

 Federal Transportation Funds are used to make Stone Dust, Rock Dust transportation paths:

-The funding on the trail below in NY and other projects is almost identical to our proposal for the Putnam Trail (stone dust, 8-10, 1.2 million and its federal transportation funds!)
+The funding on the NY trail below is almost identical to our proposal for the Putnam Trail:

 Erie Canal Trail-many of the stone dust portions of this trail were funded by Federal Transportation Funds:http://www.canals.ny.gov/exvac/trail/index.html